To search for undefined symbol errors, use one of these methods:

 If you do not select the Parse custom code symbols check box, the parser considers unresolved data symbols in the chart to be defined in the custom code.
 If the custom code does not define these symbols, an error does not appear until make time.

-Note: When you parse a chart with Chart > Parse Chart Stateflow® does have access to all required information for detecting unresolved symbols, such as enumerated data types and exported graphical functions from other charts.
+Note: When you parse a chart, Stateflow® has access to all required information for detecting unresolved symbols, such as enumerated data types and exported graphical functions from other charts.
 However, there can be false alarms from data types inherited from Simulink.

 When you parse a chart, the Symbol Wizard flags unresolved symbols in your chart.
 The Symbol Wizard infers the class and scope of unresolved data and events.